jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ### Launch an EC2 instance

-Firstly, we need to deploy an EC2 instance to act as "proxy" server.The server can be any Linux server.
+Firstly, we need to deploy an EC2 instance to act as a "proxy" instance.The instance can be any Linux server.
 In our lab, we will be using "Amazon Linux".

 If you are not familiar with how to launch an EC2 instance, please check out this [how to launch an EC2 instance.](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html)